 What Does (And Doesn't) Renters Insurance Cover?

-We recommend anyone renting a residence to consider purchasing a renters policy as an affordable way to protect against the financial impact of such events.
+We recommend anyone renting a residence to consider purchasing a renters policy.
+It is an affordable way to protect against the financial impact of such events.

 Find Cheap Renters Insurance Quotes in Your Area